chevereto/docker/docs/UPDATING.md

 ### Flush application volume

-Run the following command to wipe the application volume:
+Run the following command to wipe the application volume.
+This only affects the application layer.

 ```sh
 make chevereto-volume-rm <options>